HugoCrd/HumanMap/README.md

 That app shows some use cases for MongoDb Geospatial Indexing.
 I made it as demo for my talk at #HumanTalks.
+Note that I'm currently developing it.
+I'll add some more stuff in the next week.

+CloudFoundry
+---
+I deployed it on Cloudfoundry: http://humanmap.cloudfoundry.com/

 How to populate Mongo ?